 The following information is an attempt to summarize some of the colorful and storied history of the Lewis-Palmer School District.
 It also gives an overview of the various building projects over the years and approximate age of each of the district’s facilities.
 Knowledge of the district’s past can give us insights to the future.
 Historical information on how the district has come to its present state gives a perspective on challenges that face the district as it continues to grow.

 The original Monument School District #5 was founded August 20, 1874, and was called, “The Lewis School District.”
-School was held in several one-room schoolhouses.
-This school served 1st through 8th grades.
+School was held in several one-room schoolhouses and served students in 1st through 8th grades.
 There were no high school grades in Monument until 1917, when a teacher was hired to teach 9th and 10th grades.
-The latest school house was moved south of the Village Inn, off Interstate-25 in Monument, where it currently houses the Tri-Lakes Chamber of Commerce.
+The latest school house was moved south of the Jarrito Loco Restaurant, off Highway 105 in Monument.

 Palmer Lake School began in the late 1800s and was housed in several one-room schoolhouses.
 Those buildings are still in existence and currently have been remodeled as residences in the town of Palmer Lake.
 This school also served 1st through 8th grades only.